CtrlK

 Trigger Term Quality

 Includes strong natural keywords users would say: 'protein sequences', 'protein structures', 'function prediction', 'designing novel proteins', 'protein embeddings', 'inverse folding', 'protein engineering', 'ESM3', 'ESM C', 'protein language models'.
-These cover the natural vocabulary of the domain well.
+These cover a wide range of terms a bioinformatics user would naturally use.

 3 / 3